 Q: How often should a company conduct board meetings?

-A: A minimum of four board meetings per financial year.
+A: A company must hold a minimum of four board meetings each financial year.
+These meetings help in:

 Q: What happens if a company misses an ROC filing deadline?